markocherrie/CEMRA/README.md

 CEMRA::run_model("Test", 10)

+## To add a package
+1. Run print(sessionInfo()) to get package number
+2. Add that to the DESCRIPTION file

 ## To change an input parameter
 1. Go to the covidinfectioncalculator.R and modify the function arguments and the function code
 2. Load the "/runs" file and modify